Cagliari

 Cagliari (/kælˈjɑːri/, /alsoUKˌkæliˈɑːri, ˈkæljəri/, /ˈkɑːljəri/; /it/; Casteddu /sc/; (Note: Long name (defunct): Casteddu de Càlaris, "Castle of Caralis".)
-Caralis /la/) is an Italian municipality and the capital and largest city of the island of Sardinia, an autonomous region of Italy.
-It has about 146,627 inhabitants, while its metropolitan city, 16 other nearby municipalities, has about 417,079 inhabitants.
+Caralis /la/) is a municipality and the capital and largest city of the island of Sardinia, an autonomous region of Italy.
+It has about 145,981 inhabitants, while its metropolitan city, including 69 other nearby municipalities, has about 536,245 inhabitants.
 According to Eurostat, the population of the functional urban area, the commuting zone of Cagliari, rises to 476,975.
-Cagliari is the 26th largest city in Italy.
+Cagliari is the 27th largest city proper in Italy.

 An ancient city with a long history, Cagliari has seen the rule of several civilisations.
 Under the buildings of the modern city there is a continuous stratification attesting to human settlement over the course of some five thousand years, from the Neolithic to today.
 Historical sites include the prehistoric Domus de Janas, partly damaged by cave activity, a large Carthaginian era necropolis, a Roman era amphitheatre, a Byzantine basilica, three Pisan-era towers and a strong system of fortification that made the town the core of Spanish Habsburg imperial power in the western Mediterranean Sea.
 Its natural resources have always been its sheltered harbour, the often powerfully fortified hill of Castel di Castro, the modern Casteddu, the salt from its lagoons, and, from the hinterland, wheat from the Campidano plain and silver and other ores from the Iglesiente mines.

 Cagliari was the capital of the Kingdom of Sardinia from 1324 to 1848, when Turin became the formal capital of the kingdom (which in 1861 became the Kingdom of Italy).
 Today the city is a regional cultural, educational, political and artistic centre, known for its diverse Art Nouveau architecture and several monuments.
 It is also Sardinia's economic and industrial hub, having one of the biggest ports in the Mediterranean Sea, an international airport, and the 106th highest income level in Italy (among 8,092 comuni), comparable to that of several northern Italian cities.

-It is also the seat of the University of Cagliari, founded in 1607, and of the Roman Catholic Archdiocese of Cagliari, since the 5th century AD.
+It is also the seat of the University of Cagliari, founded in 1606, and of the Roman Catholic Archdiocese of Cagliari, since the 5th century AD.